wzsh/rpi_attach/README.md

 # My Raspberry Pi Toolkits
-This repository collects some useful toolkits of mine when played with Raspberry Pi.
+This repository includes some useful toolkits of Raspberry Pi.

 ## 1. rpitouch.h
 rpitouch.h is a library for handling touch event of Raspberry Pi mounted with a touchable LCD on Raspbian OS.